Pakistan Travel Information

 Urdu is the official language, but English is widely spoken and understood.
 There are also several regional languages and local dialects.

 A yellow fever vaccination certificate is required for entry to Pakistan by travellers coming from an infected area.
 Malaria exists in areas below 6,562 feet (2,000m) year round, and travellers should seek medical advice before travelling.
 Dengue fever is another reason to protect against mosquito bites.
 Vaccinations for typhoid, Japanese encephalitis (long-term travellers to rural areas) and polio are also recommended.
-Bird flu has been confirmed on poultry farms and found in wild birds, and thousands of birds have been culled; human deaths have also been reported.
-The risk to travellers is low, but as a precaution close contact with live birds should be avoided and all poultry and egg dishes well cooked.
 There is a risk of diarrhoeal diseases; visitors should only drink bottled or otherwise sterilised water, and avoid dairy products, uncooked meat, salads and unpeeled fruit.
 There is a low risk of cholera and Hepatitis E. Outside the major cities there are few hospitals of a high standard.
 Medical insurance is strongly advised.

-The larger hotels and restaurants add a service charge of 10% to their bills otherwise tipping is not obligatory in Pakistan.
+The larger hotels and restaurants add a service charge of 10 percent to their bills, otherwise tipping is not obligatory in Pakistan.
 Baksheesh, however, helps get things done more quickly.

 Warnings have been issued against non-essential travel to Pakistan in light of the threat of terrorist activity.
 There is a serious threat of terrorism in Pakistan, particularly in major cities where suicide bombings, kidnappings and murders have taken place, often injuring or killing innocent bystanders.
 Foreigners of Western origin are particularly likely to be targets for terrorists, including kidnapping.
-Since 2007 there has been an increase in attacks and suicide bombings targeting foreign hangouts as well as the authorities.
+Women are not advised to go anywhere alone.
 Crime is also high, as are incidents of sectarian attacks and tribal killings.
 It is also recommended that visitors avoid places of worship during busy prayer times and festivals.
 Particular care should be taken if visiting Karachi, as well as Peshawar, due to recent bombings.
 Visitors of visibly Western origin are advised to avoid hanging around public places and to be particularly vigilant in areas frequented by foreigners.
 The departure of Musharraf from Pakistan's presidency has led to further political upheavals, with parties fighting over the leadership of the country.
 Travellers should keep up to date with the latest travel advisories regarding Pakistan before and during a visit.
 Currently holiday visits are not advised, and only necessary business travel or visits to family should be contemplated.
 Kashmir in the north is regarded as particularly dangerous with a high incidence of lawlessness and militant activity.
 It is recommended that all travel to Waziristan, as well as to northern and western Baluchistan, be avoided, and all but essential travel to the Sui area, the Swat Valley in the North West Frontier Province (NWFP), the Federally-Administered Tribal Areas and Agencies (FATA), and to the border areas except for official crossing points, be undertaken.
 Travel by bus and train in Baluchistan should also be avoided due to repeated bomb plants.
 Visitors should also avoid the centre of Gilgit, as sectarian tension is high at present; access to Gilgit should be by air only.
 It is recommended that road travel along the Karakoram Highway to and from Islamabad should be undertaken only during daylight hours.

 Pakistan is a strict Muslim state and religious customs should be respected, particularly during the month of Ramadan when eating, drinking and smoking during daylight hours should be discreet as it is forbidden by the Muslim culture.
 Homosexuality is illegal.
 It is considered offensive to give, receive or eat with the left hand.
 Affection between opposite sexes is not shown in public.
 Women, in particular, are expected to dress and behave decorously in public; even in the large cities shoulders and legs should be covered, and men should not wear shorts.
 Westerners should expect to be stared at - this is not considered rude in Pakistan, and is purely because you are new and different.
 Do not take photographs at military establishments, airports or any infrastructure.